Lords of Conquest

-The game was programmed for the Apple II in Forth and assembly language by Ted Schmeckpeper, in collaboration with the designers of the board game: Bill Eberle, Jack Kittredge, and Peter Olotka.
-It was released for the Apple II as well as ports to the Commodore 64, Atari 8-bit family, Atari ST, and MS-DOS.
-Ted Schmeckpeper died in 2019 at the age of 74.
+The game was programmed for the Apple II in Forth and assembly language by Ted Schmeckpeper and Trevor Western, in collaboration with the designers of the board game: Bill Eberle, Jack Kittredge, and Peter Olotka.
+It was released for the Apple II as well as ports to the Commodore 64, Atari 8-bit computers, Atari ST, and MS-DOS.

 Gameplay

 The game is a contest between two and seven players, of which any number may be human or computer players.
 Each player is given a specific color, which matches their territories.
 Computer players can be selected to be Aggressive, Defensive, or Passive in their style of play.
 The human player(s) then must select how random the odds of an attack are, the amount of resources in the game, and the amount of land vs. water.
 Additionally, the Victory Conditions are also chosen; of which is the building of three to eight cities.
 Territories are then selected one at a time amongst the players, until all are selected or a remainder is left that is at least one less than the number of players, which are left black.

 After territory selection, the game then moves on to the Production phase, where all the resources per player are tallied and "put" into the stockpile.
 There is a 25% chance for the Production phase to be skipped on any turn.
 If it is the first turn, players then place their stockpiles in a territory.
 Next comes Trade, where players may trade any resources they have for resources they wish.
 All five resources may be traded, but note that horses must have a territory to "land on" to be accepted.
 The next phase is Shipment, where the stockpile may be moved.
 Alternatively, a horse, weapon, or boat may be moved.
 Note that you may ship a weapon with a horse, or a weapon and/or horse with a boat!
 There is a 25% chance for the Shipment phase to be skipped on any turn.
 The fifth phase is Conquest, where you may make up to two attacks on any valid territory.
 The final phase is Development, where you may buy cities, weapons, or boats.